 Cursed with Awesome: Those trapped in the Dark World are cursed to become beasts without artifacts or Heroic Willpower.
 Roam, however, takes advantage of being able to become an eagle.

 The Dark Side: The Dark World feeds on the more unpleasant emotions, threatening to turn Link into a beast a few times.
 The hotheaded Roam is even more susceptible.

-Deceased Parents Are The Best: Sahasrahla reveals that Link's parents were Knights of Hyrule who stumbled into the Dark World.
-After they disappeared, Link's uncle adopted him to shield him from the royal drama.
+Deceased Parents Are the Best: Sahasrahla reveals that Link's parents were Knights of Hyrule who stumbled into the Dark World.
+After they disappeared, Link's uncle shielded him from court intrigue by keeping his lineage a secret.

 Decoy Damsel: Link stumbles into an oasis from where Zelda is tied up with vines — but she turns out to be a Wizzrobe in disguise, who promptly ties up Link and conjures Vitreous from the swamp to devour him.
 This is similar to the ploy used by Blind the Thief in the SNES game.